Icinga/icinga2/doc/2-getting-started.md

 ## <a id="setting-up-icinga2"></a> Setting up Icinga 2

-First off you will have to install Icinga 2.
+First off you have to install Icinga 2.
 The preferred way of doing this is to use the official package repositories depending on which operating system and distribution you are running.